robertlair-lifequest/lifequest-codechallenge/README.md

-# christiancharles-codechallenge

-LifeQuest Coding Challenge
+# LifeQuest Coding Challenge

 This coding challenge will involve a real-world situation and will test a number of things:

-Ability to work with Git Repositories
+* Ability to work with Git Repositories
-Ability to quickly get up to speed on an existing source base Angular Development Capabilities
+* Ability to quickly get up to speed on an existing source base
+* Angular Development Capabilities
-ASP.NET Web API Capabilities
+* ASP.NET Web API Capabilities
-SQL Server
+* SQL Server

 This exercise is purposefully vague.
 Use your best judgements in coding and design decisions.
 The actual result isn’t what is important here, but rather we are looking for you to show off some of your skills.
 Feel free to show off as much as you want.